 How does the metabolic diet work?

-The metabolic diet simply means prioritizing foods that are bioavailable, meaning the foods and its nutrients are easily digested, absorbed, and utilized by the body for energy.
+The metabolic diet simply means prioritizing foods that are bioavailable.
+This means the foods and nutrients that are easily digested, absorbed, and utilized by the body for energy.

 What are symptoms that could point to a slow metabolism?